top of page

 Simatai, Beijing, 2001 - Michael Yamashita

 Over 300 miles away in a village in Shanxi province, shepherds had found another use of the Great Wall.
-By digging a hole into the Great Wall, they created an ancient, yet utterly mundane gate for their sheep pen.
+They used this ancient structure as the back wall of their sheep pens, and carved out the stone where needed to create a gate for their flock.

 Shandan Xiakou, Gansu, 2002 - Michael Yamashita